 - Continue to observe social distancing guidelines.
 Attendance at your gathering should be limited to the point where people from different households can consistently stay at least six feet apart.

 Looking Towards The Future

-With any luck, 2020’s unusual (to say the least) holiday season will be one-of-a-kind, allowing us to fully enjoy the seasonal traditions we cherish by this time next year.
+With any luck, 2021’s unusual (to say the least) holiday season will be one of the last pandemic-holidays, allowing us to fully enjoy the seasonal traditions we cherish by this time next year.
 In the short term, though, it’s more important than ever for you to focus on protecting your well-being and the well-being of others.
 Hopefully, the tips we’ve shared here will make it easier for you to stay healthy in these unprecedented times.

-Here at US MED, we’d like to wish you a merry Christmas – and, hopefully, a much happier new year!
+Here at US MED, we’d like to wish you happy holidays – and, hopefully, a much happier new year!